Guides, Field Notes & Stories.

 7. Compassion and clear standards belong together

-Warmth without standards gets mushy.
+Warmth without standards gets vague.
 Standards without warmth get cold.
 Good work usually needs both.

 8. Honest mistakes are human